 Good organization is crucial to communicating ideas.
 The supreme organizational tool is the outline.
 An outline summarizes and organizes ideas so well because it simultaneously represents progression (major headings) and hierarchy (sub-headings).

 Word's built-in heading styles are the key to outlining in MS-Word.
 Heading styles are far more than formatting.
 Working together as an outline, headings help structure a document and make the structure easy to re-organize and refine.

-The Microsoft method to extract outline headings from a Word document is to generate a table of contents (TOC), copy it to the clipboard, and then delete the TOC.
+The Microsoft method of extracting outline headings from a Word document is to generate a table of contents (TOC), copy it to the clipboard, and then delete the TOC.

-After using that cumbersome method for many years, I discovered a much better method which is quicker and easier.
+After using that cumbersome method for many years, I discovered a method that's faster and easier.